 Read More

-Years ago when our son was busy studying his bar mitzvah Torah portion, we were busy planning the celebratory luncheon that would follow the service.
+Seating Plan Years ago when our son was busy studying his bar mitzvah Torah portion, we were busy planning the celebratory luncheon that would follow the service.
 (See Ghostwriting in the Family) We picked the restaurant, selected the menu, made up the guest list, and sent out the invitations.
-We invited family of course, our friends and our…
+We invited family of course, our friends…

 Read More

-A few years ago my husband’s college roommate Ken invited us to join him on a trip to Normandy.
+Tapestry A few years ago my husband’s college roommate Ken invited us to join him on a trip to Normandy.
 I had a bit of a hassle replacing my missing travel documents, but eventually all was resolved.
-(See The Purloined Passport) We flew first to Paris where we visited with family and friends, then rented a…
+(See The Purloined Passport) We flew first to Paris where we visited with family and friends, then rented…

 Read More

-Both my husband and I bear the scars of early burns.
+The Peacock Both my husband and I bear the scars of early burns.
 Mine is under my chin and dates from a very minor, almost funny childhood accident; his scar is on his arm, dates from the hour of his birth, and tells a more somber tale.
-As I child I loved summer camp and went on…
+As I child I loved summer camp and…

 Read More

-Recently I spend a day in the ER.
-I had a Zoom book club meeting the day before and was eating a tuna fish sandwich as I sat at my computer chatting with my book club friends.
-I made the tuna salad myself and in fact my husband was eating it downstairs while I was…
+My Day in the ER Recently I spend practically a whole day in the ER.
+I had a Zoom book club meeting the day before and was eating a tuna fish sandwich as I sat at my computer talking with my book club friends.
+I made the tuna salad myself and in fact my husband…

 Read More

+Scammed!
 I thought I was pretty smart but the scammers out there are even smarter!
 A few years ago I got a call telling me my Verizon bill was overdue and my cell phone service would soon be discontinued.
-I thought I’d paid that bill and could easily have checked, or I could have hung up and called…
+I thought I’d paid that bill and could easily have checked, or I could have hung up…

 Read More

-Like many parents I’m sure we made several trips to the ER when our child was young.
+The Gurney Like many parents I’m sure, we made several trips to the ER when our child was young.
 I remember once when our son was a toddler he split his lip falling in our apartment.
-I couldn’t stench the blood and so my husband and I took him to the ER at our local hospital only…
+I couldn’t stench the blood and so my husband and I took him to the ER at our local…

 Read More